DerekSauer/DerekSauer.github.io/_posts/2015-06-03-yellow44-putty.md

 ![Tape dams removed]({{ site.url }}/images/yellow44/Dams-Removed.jpg)

+Use Q-Tips and Acetone to disolve away the bulk of the putty, leaving just what is needed to fill the gap.
 Sand the hell out it and you're good to go.

 ![Tape dams removed]({{ site.url }}/images/yellow44/Putty-Sanded.jpg)